KrishnaDN/Neural-Network-Quatization-and-Compression-Papers/README.md

-# Deep Neural network model compression papers
+# Deep Neural network model compression and quatization papers
 ## This repo will give all the papers for quatization and compressions methods for neural networks and short video explanation of the each paper

 ### Before 2013</h3>